glowieframework/glowie-website/documentation/home.md

 # Home

-Welcome to Glowie Framework documentation.
+Welcome to Glowie documentation.

-Here you will find everything about how to start using Glowie to create awesome applications and dynamic websites.
+Here you will find everything about how to start using this powerful framework to create awesome applications and dynamic websites.

 Let's begin!
 <br>